aschuma/air_tweets/README.md

    # PM 10 limit
    conf_limit_pm_10_0 = 50

-   # quiet period after after a tweet has published
+   # quiet period after a tweet has been published
    conf_quiet_period_in_hours = 6

    # stuff to embed in the tweet